umr-marbec/python-training/README.md

 Download and install [Anaconda](https://www.anaconda.com/products/individual) for **Python 3.7**.

 Download the Notebooks (clone the file or download the zip archive).
-Then, open any of the `.ipynb` file using the `jupyter notebook`.
+Then, open any of the `.py` file using the `jupyter notebook`.
 For instance, to open the class about object programming, type in a terminal:

 ```
 cd oop
-jupyter notebook oop.ipynb &
+jupyter notebook oop.py &
 ```

 Then annotate the file at will.